aomlomics/protocols/protocol_sampling_sterivex_beads.md

 5. Unscrew and remove Sterivex filters from the hose-barb adapters.
 6. Gently remove any excess seawater from the filters using a sterilized 60 mL syringe.
 7. Cap the bottom end (outlet) of the Sterivex filter with a female luer-lock cap.
-8. In between filtering different water samples, rinse out the tubing with 2% bleach solution, followed by DI water.
+8. In between filtering different water samples, rinse out the tubing with 1:20 dilution bleach solution, followed by DI water.
 Then proceed with the next volume of seawater.

 Sample preservation